-Under Ohio law, individuals who are held in detention while awaiting trial or for misdemeanor convictions do not forfeit their voting rights; however, Ohio makes voting impossible for people who are arrested after the absentee ballot request deadline, which is several days prior to Election Day, and held through Election Day.
+Under Ohio law, individuals who are held in detention while awaiting trial or for misdemeanor convictions do not forfeit their voting rights; however, Ohio makes voting impossible for people who are arrested after the mail-in ballot request deadline, which is several days prior to Election Day, and held through Election Day.

-Ohio already has a procedure to deliver absentee ballots to those who are detained prior to the absentee ballot deadline.
-Likewise, Ohio already has a procedure for eligible voters who discover in the days leading up to an election that they are unable to reach the polls due to unforeseen hospitalization.
-Late-jailed eligible voters could be easily accommodated by granting them access to the procedure available to late-hospitalized voters.
+Ohio already has a procedure to deliver mail-in ballots to those who are detained prior to the mail ballot deadline.
+Likewise, Ohio already has a procedure for voters who discover in the days leading up to an election that they are unable to reach the polls due to unforeseen hospitalization.
+Late-jailed voters could be easily accommodated by granting them access to the procedure available to late-hospitalized voters.
 The state recognizes that it has a compelling reason to facilitate the provision of ballots to late-hospitalized voters; there is no reason to prevent late-jailed voters from using that procedure and casting their ballots as well.

 Ohio law violates Equal Protection by treating late-jailed voters differently from individuals facing unforeseen medical emergencies.
 Due to unforeseen events occurring in the days immediately preceding the election, both late-jailed and late-hospitalized voters are physically unable to exercise the right to vote; however, only late-hospitalized voters are provided with access to the polls.
 This disparate treatment is unrelated to either groups’ qualifications to vote and is an arbitrary burden that violates Equal Protection.